Everything You Need to Know About Snowdrop Flower Meaning, Symbolism, and Cultural Significance

 Are snowdrops bad luck?

-The Victorians associated snowdrops with death and bad luck and used snowdrops as a way to express sympathy.
+The Victorians associated snowdrops with death and bad luck.
+Today, however, they are used to express sympathy.
 The flowers also symbolize spring, renewal, fertility, and hope.

 What time of year do snowdrops bloom?